Snipzwolf/match-three-game/README.md

   * There is some cross over between responsibilities in that the element class stores a static gem position for that element but the gem class is used to actually change the visual position of the gem which makes sense when considering it with the game framework (i.e. gems/sprites are moved and the elements are containers for the gems/sprites) but seems somewhat counter intuitive with no knowlege of the framework (i.e. shouldn't grid elements be moving around the grid not the gems?)

-* Use something like [redux](http://redux.js.org/) to help better structure communicating state between classes
+* Use something like [redux](http://redux.js.org/) or even jquery events to help structure communicating state changes between classes instead of calling class methods directly
+  * You couldn't for example reuse the grid classes which could be fairly generic in something else until the refrences to other classes are removed